Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 SoisudaS/Shutterstock.com

-Located in Washington State, the stunning Cascade Loop is a once-in-a-lifetime road trip through the beautiful natural world and small towns of Washington.
-Discover everything from alpine wonderlands to serene lakes, gorgeous forests to expansive valleys, and adorable small towns to popular ski villages along this popular road trip route.
+Located in Washington State, the stunning Cascade Loop is a once-in-a-lifetime road trip through beautiful mountains and small towns.
+Discover everything from alpine wonderlands to serene lakes, gorgeous forests to expansive valleys and popular ski villages along this popular road trip route.

-The Cascade Loop extends for 440 miles in Washington state and takes the traveler about four to five days to drive including overnight stops.
-You will visit the best sights of Washington, including national and state parks, mountain ranges and more.
+The Cascade Loop extends for 440 miles in Washington State and will take you about four to five days to drive, including overnight stops.
+You will visit the best sights in Washington, including national and state parks, mountain ranges and stunning lakes.

-Recently designated a National Scenic Byway in 2021, the Cascade Loop is fully open during the months of June-October but can be experienced in segments any time of the year.
+Deservingly designated a National Scenic Byway in 2021, the Cascade Loop is fully open during the months between June and October but can be enjoyed in segments at any time of the year.
 Keep scrolling to discover a truly stunning road trip experience!

 Where is the Cascade Loop?

-The Cascade Loop is located in Washington State, in the Northwestern corner of the United States; it forms a larger loop through much of the state, with stops in towns and cities like Everett, Snohomish, Leavenworth, Wenatchee, Chelan, Winthrop, Anacortes and Coupeville.
+The Cascade Loop is located in Washington State in the Northwest.
+It forms a larger loop through much of the state, with stops in towns and cities like Everett, Snohomish, Leavenworth, Wenatchee, Chelan, Winthrop, Anacortes and Coupeville.

-The loop itself is located about twenty-five minutes from Seattle, the largest city in Washington, and includes stops through several parks, namely the North Cascades National Park, the Okanogan-Wenatchee National Forest, and the Mount Baker-Snoqualmie National Forest.
+The loop itself is located about twenty-five minutes from Seattle, the largest city in the state, and includes stops through several parks and forests, namely the North Cascades National Park, the Okanogan-Wenatchee National Forest, and the Mount Baker-Snoqualmie National Forest.

 View of Ross Lake from high up with forested mountains visible in the distance on a sunny day